mahmoud1yaser/Spotify-Recommendation-System-Notebooks/README.md

 - Recommendations
     - You may use `boxcox technique` to handle the skewness of the numerical data (but remember it only accepts positive data)
-    - You may use `PCA` in different manner rather than dimensionality reduction
+    - You may use `PCA technique` in different manner rather than dimensionality reduction
-    - You may use different way than `correlation` to get the best features from the dataset
+    - You may use different way than `correlation technique` to get the best features from the dataset
     - You may use `one hot encoding technique` regarding categorical features (yes, no) rather than (1, 0)

 - Helping Materials